smursell/demo-apex/README.md

 # Making image mashup/collage of all images in album

-Below is an example of a resulting collage
+Below is an example of a resulting collage.

 <img src="https://raw.githubusercontent.com/Akhilesh05/img/master/collage.jpg">

 For this demo, you need to open the Visualforce page named 'SharinPixCollageDemo'.